zilliztech/phantoscope-bootcamp/EN_tutorials/phantoscope_101.md

 $ docker-compose up -d
 ```

-4. Check the status of all：
+4. Check the status of all containers：

 ```shell
 $ docker-compose ps